-Continuation of MAT 251.
-Study of the definite integral and its applications; infinite series; an introduction to differential equations.
+better in MAT 190.
+MAT 252 Calculus II 4 credits Continuation of MAT 251.
+Study of the definite integral and its applications; infinite series; an introduction to estimation, sampling, correlation and regression, chi-square.
+Prerequisite: Math placement category 5 or higher, or a differential equations.
 A graphing calculator is required.
 Prerequisite: A grade of "C" or better in MAT 251 or department approval.